Updated as of 8/4/2020, scouting report written by Alan Lu.

 Can be too passive on offense

 Not an elite ball handler, can be turnover prone

 Needs to improve his rebounding

 Questionable feel for the game

-Quentin Grimes is a guard that played his freshman season for Kansas, and has since transferred to Houston.
-He was a highly touted recruit by multiple services across the web entering the season.
-He started the season well as he made 6 threes and scored 21 points in an early season win against Michigan State in the Champions Classic, but he has since struggled with his jump shot and has had a disappointing freshman season.
+Quentin Grimes is a guard that played his freshman year for Kansas, and has since transferred to Houston.
+He started his freshman season well as he made 6 threes and scored 21 points in an early season win against Michigan State in the Champions Classic, but he then struggled with his jump shot and went on to have a disappointing freshman season.

-When he is on his game, Grimes can make spot-up threes, but he has been quite inconsistent with his jumper this year, and he will need to work on improving in the other elements of the game.
+When he is on his game, Grimes can make spot-up threes, but he can tend to be quite inconsistent with his jumper, and he will need to work on improving in the other elements of the game.
 He also can tend to be too passive on offense when he gets off to a slow start, and he has a tendency to fade into the background.
-But when focused, his ability to make spot-up threes could perhaps aid an offense.
+But when focused, his ability to make spot-up threes could aid an offense.

 After having a disappointing freshman season in which he struggled to have strong performances after his 21-point Champions Classic game as a freshman at Kansas, Grimes has since managed to have a better year as a sophomore at Houston.
 While his outside shot still needs refinement, he’s shown that he can be an effective facilitator when the ball is in his hands.
 Right now, he projects to be a second round prospect for the 2021 draft.

 If you use any portion of this material, please credit NBA Scouting Live.